AdobeDocs/analytics.en/help/implement/vars/page-vars/evar.md

 If more than two decimal places are given, the eVar counter rounds to two decimal places.
 An eVar counter cannot contain negative numbers.

 > [!IMPORTANT] You must first configure eVars to 'Counter' in the Admin Console before using counter eVars.
 See [Conversion variables](/help/admin/admin/conversion-var-admin/conversion-var-admin.md) in the Admin guide.

-## Exclusive advantages to props or eVars

-In the current version of Adobe Analytics, props and eVars are both custom variables with similar capabilities.
-However, they have several major differences:

-* Data in props are available in reporting within minutes. eVars can take upwards of 30 minutes to appear in reporting.
-* Props have a 100-byte limit in reports. eVars have a 255-byte limit.
-* Props have the ability to become list props, which accept multiple values in the same hit.
-List vars are a separate variable, and there are only three list variables available.
-* Props by default do not persist beyond the hit they are set. eVars have custom expiration, allowing you to determine when an eVar no longer gets credit for a subsequent event.
-However, if you use [report time processing](../../../components/vrs/vrs-report-time-processing.md), both props and eVars can use a custom attribution model.